PillsCard

 | ATC Code | N06AB03 | N06AB06 |

-Fluoxetine (INN: FLUOXETINE (FLUOXETINE HYDROCHLORIDE), ATC N06AB03) and Sertraline (INN: SERTRALINE HYDROCHLORIDE, ATC N06AB06) differ in active substance, indications, and safety profile.
+Fluoxetine (INN: FLUOXETINE, ATC N06AB03) and Sertraline (INN: Sertralinum, ATC N06AB06) differ in active substance, indications, and safety profile.
 The table above summarizes the clinical differences from regulatory documents.

 Combination safety depends on mechanisms and your health profile.
 Use our interactions checker and always consult your doctor or pharmacist before combining medications.